A photo of the NYC Skyline

 Grand larceny crimes are divided into four degrees, each with increasing penalties:

-- Fourth-degree Grand Larceny (Class E felony): Taking property valued over $1,000.
-Sentencing can result in up to four years in state prison.
+• Fourth Degree Grand Larceny (Class E felony): Property valued over $1,000.
+Up to 4 years in state prison.

-- Third-degree Grand Larceny (Class D felony): Involves property valued between $3,000 and $50,000.
-The sentence can be up to seven years in state prison.
+• Third Degree Grand Larceny (Class D felony): Property valued over $3,000.
+Up to 7 years in state prison.

-- Second Degree Grand Larceny (Class C felony): Property valued between $50,000 and $1 million.
-A potential sentence of up to 15 years in state prison.
+• Second Degree Grand Larceny (Class C felony): Property valued over $50,000.
+Up to 15 years in state prison.

-- First-degree grand Larceny (Class B felony): Property valued over $1 million can result in a sentence of up to 25 years in state prison.
+• First Degree Grand Larceny (Class B felony): Property valued over $1 million.
+Up to 25 years in state prison.

 Some types of property can increase larceny charges: